LucasXavierChurchman/KOBE-Bot/README.md

 ![model_results](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/model_results.png)

-I was overall satisfied with the valdiation accuracies for both models, even if both are overfit.
-Very limited time was available for hyperparameter and layer tuning so these are easy places to look for improvement
+I was overall satisfied with the valdiation accuracies for both models, though signs of overfitting are present.
+Very limited time was available for hyperparameter and layer tuning so this problem could easily be fixed.

 ## Results